 The Law Enforcement Officers Safety Act (LEOSA) is a United States federal law, enacted in 2004, that allows two classes of persons - the "qualified Law Enforcement Officer" and the "qualified retired Law Enforcement Officer" - to carry a concealed firearm in any jurisdiction in the United States or United States Territories, regardless of state or local laws, with certain exceptions.

-To begin your application process, you must create an online LEOSA account.
-This can be done using the ‘Login’ menu located at the top of the page.
-Once you have created your account, you’ll be prompted to complete and submit the LEOSA application, upload applicable materials, and make payment.
+To begin the application process you must create an account.
+This can be done using the ‘Sign Up’ menu located at the top of the page.
+Once you have created your account, you’ll be prompted to complete and submit the LEOSA application, upload applicable materials and make payment.